driessteegmans/gameoflife/README.md

-# gameoflife
+# Conway's Game of Life

-game of life using opentk
+Conway's Game of Life written in C# using OpenTK.